8OctavioI/Following-Tutorials/Java/Readme.md

                 Use Adders - LongAdded, DoubleAdder - They maintain an array of counters (possibly, one for each thread)that produce a cummulative value when output is asked // This is faster than Synchronization, Atomic Objects, etc.,

+                Use Synchronized Collections to make collections that don't face race condition - Again Synchronized  are bad for performance since other threads have to wait for one thread using it.

+                Use Concurrent Collections

         Practice Thread Signalling:

             object.wait() - Pauses current thread till this object notifies the current thread from another thread

             object.notify() / object.notifyAll() - Notifies any waiting thread that the object is done.

+12. Learn about Executive Framework - MultiThreading:

+        Create a Thread Pool - Executors.newFixedThreadPool(2)

+        Submit a Runnable to the executor to add to the queue and execute at its convenience - executor.submit(Runnable Task)

+        // Executive Framework does not stop us from having concurrency problems that were discussed earlier.
+It just simplifies Thread Manipulation.

+        Use a callable object instead of a runnable object to get an output - var future = executor.submit(Callable<T>)

+        Practice Asynchronous Programming - without blocking main thread:

+            Create CompletableFuture Object

+            Run a Supplier as ASync - runASync()  / supplyASync()

+            Trigger other programs after one is completed - thenApply() / thenAccept() / thenApplyASync()

+            handle exceptions using .exceptionally

+            Wait for multiple functions to complete - .allOf / .anyOf

+            Use timeouts - .completeOnTimeout / .orTimeout